Skip to main content

 Sweet

-Sweet was always a weird band for me to categorize, were they hard rock, were they glam, were they a just a Chinnichap bubble gum act?
+Sweet was always a weird band for me to categorize, were they hard rock, were they glam, were they just a Chinnichap bubble gum act?
 I mean these were the guys who rocked my world as a kid with "Ballroom Blitz" and melted my face with "Fox on the Run" both from the North American version of Desolation Boulevard on Capitol Records.
-Much later I heard "Little Willy" and couldn't reconcile that this was by the same band.
-It was written by Mike Chapman and Nicky Chinn names I'd later associate with an awful lot of really questionable glam tinged rock.
+Much later I heard "Little Willy" and couldn't reconcile that this was the same band.
+It was written by Mike Chapman and Nicky Chinn names I'd later associate with an awful lot of really questionable glam tinged rock, and some face melting goodness.
 They were the kings of bubble gum glam but they were so much more than that.
 However, let's be honest "Little Willy" is just a head scratcher, but "Ballroom Blitz" was sheer wonderfulness, and the stuff with Suzi Quatro was wicked.
 To me, they were a hard rock act, I had no idea what glam was a kid.
 Music was either good or it wasn't.

 By 1976 the lads in Sweet were looking to step out from behind the shadow the Chinnichap machine.
-They'd made inroads to being their own band on their previous album where the second side of Desolation Boulevard that included "Fox on the Run" and "Sweet F.A." was written by the band, and when Give Us a Wink dropped in 1976 all of the songs were written and produced by the band.
+They'd made inroads to being their own band on their previous album where the second side of Desolation Boulevard included "Fox on the Run" and "Sweet F.A." was written by the band, and when Give Us a Wink dropped in 1976 all of the songs were written and produced by the band.

 cover

 Now as a kid I didn't have any of their albums.
 It's not like I didn't want to have my own copy of Desolation Boulevard it just didn't happen ... there were a lot of albums I wanted.
-I also never was the point 45s, and I can count on one hand the number of singles I've purchased over the years.
+I also never saw the point of collecting 45s.
+I can count on one hand the number of singles I've purchased over the years.
 I had "Bohemian Rhapsody" / "I'm in Love with My Car" by Queen, and "Action" by Sweet ...
 I have no memory of the B side, but I do know that the single version is different than what is on Give Us a Wink.
 Which was pretty normal as often the single version and album version were different ... which could suck if you don't like the album version.
-Thankfully, the lead track is all killer and "Action" remains one of those songs that is over the top awesomeness.
+Thankfully, the track is all killer and "Action" remains one of those songs that is over the top awesomeness.

 I've been listening to the album for most of the day, sometimes intently listening, other times just having it on while I work in the basement.
 The songs are a great blend of glam and hard rock with the nut squeezing high octave gang vocals that are practically inhuman ... the boys learned a thing or two during their time with Chapman and Chinn.